 As you may have noticed, we are surrounded by beetles that like to eat things that we think are pretty.
 Wood boring beetles eat our trees.
 Leaf-eating beetles eat our garden plants.
 Dung beetles?
-Well, we don’t get into that.
+Well, we don’t care so much about them.
 How about Carpet Beetles?
 Guess what they eat.
 Everything!
 They’re really quite destructive if you don’t take care of the problem quickly.
 How do I know how destructive they are?
 Well, ask any curator which beetle they love and fear the most.
 You see, Carpet Beetles love to eat organic fibers and other organic products.
 This makes them perfect for cleaning objects that a museum may want to preserve, but if they were ever to get out of that laboratory, you would have one livid curator on your hands.
 So, there are uses for the Carpet Beetle, but chances are your circumstances are a little different.

 The potential problems described in the left sidebar are just a handful of the dangers presented by a Carpet Beetle infestation.
 Really, carpet beetles will eat just about anything, and I mean anything: carpets, furniture, lint, hair, garments, blankets, pet food, animal nests, animal carcasses (think: dead mice), dead insects, leather, even pollen from those flowers your significant other gave you on a whim.
 So, let’s talk about getting rid of Carpet Beetles, because if you know you have them in your home, they’re busy eating your stuff right now.

 Identifying Carpet Beetles

 There are three primary Carpet Beetle species you should be on the lookout for.
 Here are some pictures to help you identify your problem: